-Planning permission for development that enables home working will be granted if the development is in keeping with the scale, form and character of its surroundings and the Wickham Bishops Village Design Statement and protects the amenity of the surrounding area.
+Planning permission for development that enables home working will be granted if the development is in keeping with the scale, form and character of its surroundings and the Wickham Bishops Village Design Statement.

-Any new or redesigned dwellings should include provision to enable home working to be accommodated.
+Any new or redesigned dwellings should include provision to enable a home office to be accommodated.